CloverFeywilde/Strawberry-Academy/Academy Life.md

 1) **Morning Phase:** Dorm Common Room, Campus Library, Campus Front Gates, Off-Campus City Park, Off-Campus Cafe
 2) **Class Phase:** During this phase players must be in class.
 Player Students can skip class if they so choose, but this should come at a penalty of the Headmaster's choosing.
 3) **Club Phase:** Club Rooms & all other Locale are open during this phase.
 Choose wisely!
 This is the most open phase.
-4) **Night Phase:** Dorm Common Room, and all Off-Campus Locales.
+4) **Night Phase:** Dorm Common Room, and all Off-Campus Locales, Fortune Reading Room
 5) **Twilight Phase:** This phase is completely optional and at the discretion of the Headmaster to use as they need.
 The Headmaster can place any events here that they otherwise wouldn't put anywhere else.
 Romance segments, All nighters studying, or even witch coven meetings are all great examples.

 ## Student Stats
 There are four primary stats that serve as the foundation for every mechanic in the game, both social and combat.
 They are: Determination, Charm, Knowledge, and Empathy.
 These stats determine which students will be interested in you, what sorts of school activities you'll be more likely to succeed in, as well as can help inform what type of person your student will grow into as the journey progresses.
 Below follows a brief description of each stat:

 ### Determination
+_Coins Arcana | Earth Element_
 A measure of strenuous physical endurance, as well as emotional fortitude.
 Any time a student wishes to push themselves beyond their limits in any way, and would find themselves to be under any kind of pressure, determination will be required to forge ahead!
 Determination is what your student will need to excel on the volleyball team, pull an all nighter on an exam, and to break out of their comfort zone and succeed at something they've never tried before.

 ### Charm
+_Wands Arcana | Fire Element_
 Measures how easily you can gain the favor of others, and how successfully you can pursuade others to join your cause.
 Students with a lot of charm will find they have a large potential pool of character interactions to choose from, and will find they can find a way to quickly appeal to myriads of personalities.
 Charming students will find that opening up to new people comes second nature, and for this they're often put at the head of the pack as influencers and leaders.

 ### Knowledge
+_Swords Arcana | Air Element_
 Knowledge acts as a gate that will make or break your student's success in any specialized activity, be it academeic or creative.
-A well learned student will find themselves able to quickly get the feel of a new activity, and will find themselves able gain access to rare opportunities that few others can!
+A well learned student will find themselves able to quickly get the feel of a new activity, and will find themselves able gain access to rare opportunities that few others can.
 Additionally, students that are well learned will find that they're frequently relied upon by others, which can lead to all sorts of unique opportunities.

 ### Empathy
+_Cups Arcana | Water Element_
 Empathy is a determinant for how deeply students can relate with one another, and how successful their relationships are in the long run.
 Empathetic students will find that they're able to solve the problems of others, and are able to turn bad situations into opportunities that can act in their favor.
 Empathetic students are drawn towards the conflict and strife of others, and will find that doing so can bring them unexpected opportunities and assistance when they need it the most.

-## Character Encounters
-WIP
+### Stat Mechanics
+Players have a value of 0-6 in every stat.
+Players can level a stat up by exchanging 3 Strawberries for 1 point in that stat.
+Players are awarded a strawberry for successful completion of the Strawberry! mechanic detailed below.

+### Ultimate Tallents
+Each Player Student starts with an 'Ultimate Tallent'.
+This is 1 skill that a student is considered *the* go-to person for, and is a top contender in.
+Ultimate Tallents are an important part of why the admission committee might have scouted your Player Students, and are an important part of your character's identity.
+As a guideline, your Player Students should have narrow and specialized Ultimate Tallents.
+Ultimate Tallents grant your Player Students the following benefits:

+1) A permanent Major Arcana card to add to the Extra Deck.
+This card represents your character's soul and never gets discarded.
+2) 1 starting point in the stat that best aligns with your character's Ultimate Tallent
+3) 83% chance of success on any Soft Check involving your character's Ultimate Tallent _(1d6 Must natural roll above a 1 to succeed)_

+### Soft Checks
+As the Headmaster decides, soft checks can be peppered in throughout the player experience for both flavor and to decide if an event should/could/would take place.
+A soft check is a simple roll of a 6 sided dice with a few modifications added:
+1) Success is determined based on how difficult the Headmaster believes the task at hand to be.
+	Easy: 83% - *greater than 1*
+	Medium: 66% - *greater than 2*
+	Hard: 50% *greater than 3*
+	Very Hard: 33% *greater than 4*
+	Extreme: 16% *must roll 6*
+2) Stat Modifiers for the relevant stat can be used on soft checks.
+They are as follows:
+	Level 2: +1
+	Level 4: +2
+	Level 6: +3
+3) Rolling a 1 is an automatic failure, and no modfiers can be used. _The highest chance of success possible is an 83%_

 ## Strawberry!
 'Strawberry!' is a special style of social encounter that plays a central role in driving a student's growth.
 Additionally, Strawberry!
 Keeps players on their feet and adds an opportunity for interactivity between Player Students, regardless of which is currently the Main Character.